YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_noundef** (gtm_noundef) specifies the initial setting that controls whether a YottaDB process should treat undefined global or local variables as having an implicit value of an empty string.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", then YottaDB treats undefined variables as having an implicit value of an empty string.
 The VIEW "[NO]UNDEF" command can alter this behavior in an active process.
 By default, YottaDB signals an error on an attempt to use the value of an undefined variable.

-**ydb_obfuscation_key** (gtm_obfuscation_key) : If $ydb_obfuscation_key specifies the name of the file readable by the process, the encryption reference plug-in uses an SHA-512 hash of the file's contents as the XOR mask for the obfuscated password in the environment variable ydb_passwd.
-When ydb_obfuscation_key does not point to a readable file, the plug-in creates an XOR mask based on the userid and inode of the mumps executable and then computes an SHA-512 hash of the XOR mask to use as a mask.
+**ydb_obfuscation_key** (gtm_obfuscation_key) : If $ydb_obfuscation_key specifies the name of the file readable by the process, the encryption reference plug-in uses a cryptographic hash of the file's contents as the XOR mask for the obfuscated password in the environment variable ydb_passwd.
+When ydb_obfuscation_key does not point to a readable file, the plugin computes a cryptographic hash using a mask based on the value of $USER and the inode of the mumps executable to use as a mask. $ydb_passwd set with a $ydb_obfuscation_key allows access to all users who have the same $ydb_obfuscation_key defined in their environments.
+However, $ydb_passwd set without $ydb_obfuscation_key can be used only by the same $USER using the same YottaDB distribution.

-ydb_obfuscation_key can be used as a mechanism to pass an obfuscated password between unrelated processes (for example, a child process with a different userid invoked via a sudo mechanism), or even from one system to another (for example, over an ssh connection).

-**ydb_passwd** (gtm_passwd) used by the encryption reference plugin (not used by YottaDB directly) for the obfuscated (not encrypted) password to the GNU Privacy Guard key ring.
-If the environment variable ydb_patnumeric is not defined or set to a value other than "UTF-8", YottaDB initializes $ZPATNUMERIC to "M".
+**ydb_passwd** (gtm_passwd) specifies the obfuscated (not encrypted) password of the GNU Privacy Guard key ring.
+When the environment variable $ydb_passwd is set to "", YottaDB invokes the default GTMCRYPT passphrase prompt to obtain a passphrase at process startup and uses that value as $ydb_passwd for the duration of the process.

 **ydb_patnumeric** (gtm_patnumeric) specifies the value of the read-only ISV $ZPATNUMERIC that determines how YottaDB interprets the patcode "N" used in the pattern match operator.
 The SET command can alter the value of $ZPATNUMERIC in an active process.